noris-network/cuegen/README.md

 are never passed through.
 A pure heuristic false positive (the markers appearing by chance in a non-SOPS file) is silently passed through instead.

+### Detection heuristic

+Before attempting a decrypt, cuegen pre-filters files with a cheap byte-level check (`sops:`/`"sops"` paired with `mac:`/`"mac"` or `unencrypted_suffix:`/`"unencrypted_suffix"`) so files sops has no reason to touch aren't run through the decrypt path at all. `mac` is written to every SOPS file unconditionally, regardless of which crypt rule was used to encrypt it - `unencrypted_suffix` alone is not sufficient, since it is only one of six mutually exclusive crypt rules (`encrypted_suffix`, `{en,un}encrypted_regex`, `{en,un}encrypted_comment_regex` also qualify) and is absent from files encrypted with any of the others, e.g. a Kubernetes Secret encrypted with `--encrypted-regex '^data$'` to cover only its `data`/`stringData` fields.
+Pairing on `mac` closes that gap: any real SOPS file is now detected regardless of its crypt rule, so ciphertext can no longer flow through unrecognized and unencrypted into a rendered manifest.

 ## Implementation

 ### Data flow